изменить режимы файлов (change the file modes)

 The grammar was extended with the permcopy non-terminal to allow

-historical-practice forms of symbolic modes like o
+historical-practice forms of symbolic modes like o=u -g (that is,

 set the ``other'' permissions to the permissions of ``owner''